hannestschofenig/tschofenig-ids/dtls13/draft-ietf-tls-dtls13.md

 Since TLS 1.3 introduce a large number of changes to TLS 1.2, the list of changes from DTLS 1.2 to DTLS 1.3 is equally large.
 For this reason this section focuses on the most important changes only.

 * New handshake pattern, which leads to a shorter message exchange
 * Support for AEAD-only ciphers
 * HelloRetryRequest of TLS 1.3 used instead of HelloVerifyRequest
 * More flexible ciphersuite negotiation
 * New session resumption mechanism
 * PSK authentication redefined
-  * New key derivation hierarchy utilizing the HKDF construct
+* New key derivation hierarchy utilizing a new key derivation construct
 * Removed support for weaker and older cryptographic algorithms
+* New version negotation

 # Open Issues

 *   Handling of the handshake sequence numbers (i.e., Handshake.message_seq) when 0-RTT is rejected.
         Proposal: keep pushing the numbers forward
 *   Explore whether the record layer header can be simplified (to 2 octets for epoch & sequence number)
     * Do we need the HelloRequest message in DTLS 1.3?
     * Update text in the appendix regarding backwards compatibility.

 #  IANA Considerations